Jewish MP excoriates PM for anti-Semitism response

 Opposition MP Julian Leeser demands a royal commission into the Bondi attack, citing inadequate government response amid rising anti-Semitism after Hamas attacks.

-- On Monday, Julian Leeser, Opposition MP and Coalition education spokesman, denounced Prime Minister Anthony Albanese and demanded a federal royal commission into the Bondi Beach Hanukkah attack that killed Fifteen people.
+- On Monday, Julian Leeser, Opposition MP and Coalition education spokesman, denounced Prime Minister Anthony Albanese and demanded a federal inquiry into the Bondi Beach Hanukkah attack that killed Fifteen people.

-- The government backed a NSW-led inquiry and launched a narrower federal review led by former intelligence chief Dennis Richardson, while the Coalition proposed a royal commission with broader terms.
+- The government backed a NSW-led inquiry and launched a narrower federal review led by former intelligence chief Dennis Richardson, while the Coalition proposed a royal commission with broader terms of reference.

-- At a Bondi vigil, Anthony Albanese was booed multiple times and escorted away, while Allegra Spender called for a collective royal commission, and David Ossip received applause for the same demand.
+- At a Bondi vigil, Anthony Albanese, Prime Minister, was booed multiple times and escorted away, while Allegra Spender, Independent MP for Wentworth, called for a federal and state royal commission.

-- The prime minister's approval rating plunged after the Bondi massacre, according to a Resolve survey published on Monday, while Federal Labor faces criticism over rising anti‑Semitism since October 7, 2023.
+- The prime minister's approval rating plunged after the Bondi massacre, according to a Resolve survey published on Monday, while Federal Labor faced criticism for failing to address rising anti‑Semitism linked to October 7, 2023.

 - Community leaders pressed for a wide-ranging inquiry as funerals for victims, including Boris and Sofia Gurman and Matilda, underscore the attack's human toll and fuel calls for a royal commission.